Sayemahamed/BanglaProgrammingLanguage/README.md

 ```

 This code will output "Hello world" to the console.
-More exampele in Examples folder
+More example in Examples folder

 ## Contributing